More details emerge of sword attack as suspect appears in court

 Police officers arrived and tried to help the teenager, when it is alleged that Monzo appeared from a bush and they chased him.

-The court was told that he jumped out at a female officer and attacked her with the sword while she was on the ground.
+The court was told that he jumped out at Pc Yasmin Margaret Mechem-Whitfield and attacked her with the sword while she was on the ground.